0.TO.10

-0.TO.10 was the tenth concert tour by South Korean boy band Big Bang that was held to celebrate the group's tenth anniversary.
+0.TO.10 was the tenth concert tour by South Korean boy band BigBang that was held to celebrate the group's tenth anniversary.
 The tour visited Japan, South Korea and Hong Kong from July 2016 to January 2017.
 The shows were live-streamed through theatres in Japan, Tencent QQ in China and Naver's V app.
 BigBang held 24 concerts in six cities, which attracted more than 1.1 million fans.

 0.TO.10 would be the group's final tour to feature member T.O.P due to his military enlistment in 2017, as well as his eventual departure from the group in 2023.

 History

 Japan

 In March 2016, it was announced that BigBang will hold a series of special 10th anniversary concerts in Yanmar Stadium Nagai in Osaka, with two shows to be held on July 30 and 31, with 110,000 fans in attendance.
 More than 450,000 people applied for the tickets, which lead to a third show being added on July 29.
 The concert on July 30 aired live through 148 theaters across Japan's 47 prefectures.
 A total of 165,000 tickets were sold from the three sold-out shows.

 On July 28, YG announced a fourth Japan dome tour by the group.
 They broke their own record by being the first foreign act to hold a Japanese dome tour for four consecutive years.
 Due to overwhelming demand, three shows were added at Kyocera Dome as encore concerts, to bring the total expected attendance to 781,500 fans.
 On September 7, YGEX announced that the tour is the final project of their 0.TO.10 celebrations.
 Over 1 million fans applied for the tickets.

 The concerts made BigBang the act with the biggest concert mobilization power for the year in Japan, the first time a non-Japanese act has topped the list.